chiamp/skill-expression-game-analysis/README.md

 ### Experiment procedure
 First we explicitly calculate the theoretical random and optimal win rate of this blackjack game.
 We then train an AI agent to learn to play this game, with the goal of maximizing its win rate.
 While the AI agent is training, we can periodically evaluate the win rate of its current learned strategy in two ways: explicitly calculating it using the algorithm mentioned previously, and approximating it using game sampling.

-Once the AI agent is done training, we assume that the strategy it learned is an approximation of the optimal win rate.
+Once the AI agent is done training, we assume that the strategy it learned is an approximation of the optimal strategy.
 We can then use game sampling to get an approximation of the theoretical optimal win rate using the AI agent's learned strategy.
 We also can get an approximation of the random win rate by sampling games using the random strategy.
 Once we have approximated values for both the optimal and random win rate, we can calculate an approximation of the skill score for this game.

 ### Experiment results